|Posted by Eileen Miller on October 26, 2016 at 10:00 PM|

 If we want to support the needy with the "bread of charity," we need a strong source.
 In fact, a source should always be strengthened because it is the generating force to support all citizens, even the needy, through various means...even through charity or welfare programs.
 The source of money for government welfare comes from the private sector.
-It would be better if the private sector developed their own welfare program without the government confiscating most of the money through red tape programs.
+It would be better if the private sector developed their own welfare programs that competed with each other without the government confiscating most of the money through red tape programs.
 The private sector doesn't incentivize eternal dependance and single parenthood on its customers like the government does.
 The private sector incentivizes people to put more responsibility into their lives by expanding services and products that will be more efficient at finding all citizens what they need most.
 Whether it be a good job, better day care, better schools, or more affordable cars and checking accounts, etc...

 It is plain to see that one can not give to the needy nor provide jobs for the laborer at the same time if our source which provides efficiency in products and services is weak.
 We need the efficiency of the private sector to provide single mothers with better jobs and better schools.
 The government is inefficient.
-She will not receive efficiency from them.
+A single mother will not receive efficiency from them.
 Therefore, when welfare recipients vote for a democrat, they are voting for more welfare money without the responsibility to provide for themselves with better products, services, and jobs in our economy.
 Thus, they just turn to an inefficient government to give them less efficient products and services.
 The welfare recipients are digging themselves into a pit of "neediness" on an inefficient government because they've become accustomed to letting the government become their "husbands."
 Believe me, one does not want to fall in love with crooks!

 When speaking about the needy, it is good to reference this balancing act between the needy and the laborer.
 Otherwise, one denies fair wages to the laborer when all they speak of is taking his/her wages through taxes to give to the needy.
 After all, it is the laborer who can help support the needy.
 Government employees do not accomplish much because they just spend all their time throwing money around to their various branches leading them in a vicious circle.
 Nothing really ever gets done.
 The private sector has the ability to meet the immediate needs of its customers in a direct and efficient manner.
 I know government workers and hear this all the time.
 Furthermore, when companies are efficient, their "workers" can be called employees.
 "Workers" is a term used for progressives because they view the people who work for them to be like ants.